KamilDzikowski/QuantumMatrixElements/README.md

 # QuantumMatrixElements

-This Mathematica notebook implements formulae for position and momentum matrix elements
+This Mathematica notebook implements formulae for position and momentum matrix elements of electron wavefunctions.